10 Sensory-Friendly Activities To Try At Home

 Tissue paper offers a unique sensory experience with its crinkly sound, vibrant colors, and light, airy texture.
 You can create a variety of crafts with this versatile material by cutting out shapes and making mosaics, designing paper plate turtles, or crafting a bouquet of tissue paper flowers with pipe cleaners.

-Remember, not every activity is for every child.
-Autism exists on a spectrum of abilities and exceptionalities – what interests and stimulates one child may overwhelm or bore another.
-Finding the activities that excite and engage your unique child is a process, but that doesn’t mean it’s impossible.
+Remember, not every activity is for every teen.
+Autism exists on a spectrum of abilities and exceptionalities – what interests and stimulates one teen may overwhelm or bore another.
+Finding the activities that excite and engage your unique teen is a process, but that doesn’t mean it’s impossible.
 There are hundreds of ways to experiment with sensory play and sensory-friendly activities!
 Now… where’s that glitter glue?

 To learn more about our sensory-friendly campus, or any of PS Academy Arizona’s programs, clubs, and electives, get in touch today.